facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Easing Functions

-When interpolating, whether it using linear interpolation or something like B-Spline interpolation, the transitioning of a color from one to another is done in linear time.
-For example, if you are translating between 2 colors and you request the `#!py3 0.5` point in the interpolation process, you will get a color exactly in the middle of the transition.
-With easing functions, you can completely change the progress in relation to time by compressing the rate of change at the start, end, or middle of the interpolation process or even elongating them; the possibilities are endless.
+When interpolating, whether using linear interpolation or something like B-Spline interpolation, the transitioning between colors is linear in time.
+For example, if you are translating between 2 colors and you request the `#!py3 0.5` point, you will get a color exactly in the middle of the transition.
+With easing functions, you can completely change the progress in relation to time by compressing or elongating the rate of change at the start, end, or middle of the interpolation process.

 To illustrate, here are a couple of easing functions.
 Each one is provided via the `progress` parameter.
 The only rules are that the value needs to be a callable function that accepts a `#!py3 float` input (usually between 0 - 1) and the